shyamsg/DNAMark/README.md

-# diversityMap
+# DNAMark
-Map of diversity - Andreia and Sen's project
+Show DNAMark samples on a map, interactively click and get details on these samples.